phoenixperry/phd/planning/proposal and timeline.md

 * Identification of common use cases
 * Definition of Indie games and survey of Indiegames using vibrotactile games in physical spaces
 * Identification of common use cases
-* Development of a matrix for possible exploration based on HCI methods yet to be explore in games
+* Development of a matrix for possible exploration based on HCI methods yet to be explore in game
+* Develop a matrix of games practices yet to be analyzed in HCI research

 ### Thrum
 * Interview of Heather Kelley about the modalities and experiences she wants to explore